wgova/wgova/README.md

-Data scientist by day, PhD reader by night, I guess that makes me a nocturnal scholar 👩🏾‍💻
+Data scientist by day, PhD reader by night, I guess that makes me a nocturnal scholar.... 👩🏾‍💻 Loving and killing it........see!!!

 ![](https://media.giphy.com/media/11JTxkrmq4bGE0/giphy.gif)